 NOTE: Nominations that are not formatted correctly, contain incorrect documents, or are missing required documents will not be considered.

 The OHBM Awards Committee is charged with reviewing all nominations and formulating a recommendation for Council’s review and final selection of the Open Science Award recipient.
 Final selections are based on a consensus of the entire Awards Committee and are sent to the OHBM Council for final approval.
-The award recipient will be notified in April 2021.

 Questions?
 Please direct them to the OHBM Executive Office at firstname.lastname@example.org